-Signs and symptoms of heroin abuse will depend on how much you use, how often and how long it has been abused for.
+Symptoms and signs of heroin use will depend on how it is used, how often, and how long for.

 Some users report immediate negative symptoms of the drug, like:

 - Dry mouth.

-Following the immediate effects of heroin, another set of symptoms begin to occur that involve the body slowing down and being less active and alert.
+Following the immediate effects of heroin use, another set of symptoms begins to occur that involves the body slowing down and being less active and alert.
 These signs of heroin use include:

 - Feeling drowsy and sleepy for several hours.